Class VI - Wells used for Geologic Sequestration of Carbon Dioxide

-- Inventory of Class VI wells permitted by EPA
+- Lifecycle of a Class VI project

-- Class VI guidance documents
+- Class VI permitting process

 - Geologic Sequestration Data Tool

-- Class VI Permitting Report to Congress
+- Class VI guidance documents and report to Congress

-- Contact Information
+- Contact us

-The regulations address the unique nature of CO2 injection for GS, including the:
+The Class VI well requirements are designed to protect public health and USDWs from the unique nature of CO2 injection for GS, including the:

 - Relative buoyancy of CO2